sugiura-hiromiti/vault/inbox/ai_prompts.md

 # poc

-this directory is where poc stuffs are put. the main purpose of poc is experiment our ideas and checks they are archivable, then get feedback before starting product implementation.
-To get back feedback, notes them to feedback.md and reflect it to todo file in parent directory. this is poc directory thus, you don't have to worry about code cleanliness. just focus on making things that's just work. though only checking how should we implement and archive milestone is concerned, always keep in mind the big picture in order to notice unexpectation and take back good feedback.
+this branch is where poc stuffs are put. the main purpose of poc is experiment our ideas and checks they are archivable, then get feedback before starting product implementation.
+To get back well feedback, notes them to feedback.md and reflect it to todo file. this is poc directory thus, you don't have to worry about code cleanliness. just focus on making things that's just work. though only checking how should we implement and archive milestone is concerned, always keep in mind the big picture in order to notice unexpectation and take back good feedback.